 All in all, I want to use my platform to do good, spark positivity, shine light, to give back, and to find ways to support others who have children in any way that I can.

-In part, I hope by blog post helps reduce the stereotype and normalize the idea of childfree by choice or just childfree without needing to explain why or get questioned about it.
+In part, I hope by blog post helps reduce the stereotype and normalize the idea of childfree by choice or just living a child free life without needing to explain why or get questioned about it.
 Furthermore, I hope it gives a more well-rounded view of the judgements, complexities, and roller-coaster ride of a childfree by choice existence.

 When my friend Kit refers to me as “Aunt Jenn” to her daughter, Gwen, or Megan and John calls us “Auntie Jenn and Uncle Bob,” my heart explodes.
-It’s the best feeling, and I hope you will think of me in the same vein when you need an extra dose of support.
+It’s the best feeling to support our friends’ kids and our niece, and I hope you will think of me in the same vein when you need an extra dose of support.

 Let’s all strive to be more compassionate to one another no matter what.